Policy Research Institute Drug Lag: An Analysis of Factors Contributing to the Long-term Lag of Japanese Approved Products

 The most influential factor in the occurrence of the long-term lag was the presence of an additional study in Japan after the approval in the U.S. and Europe.
 Factors that increase the probability of the occurrence of the long-term lag include the presence of an acquisition or alliance, the fact that the Japanese application is filed by a Japanese company, and the fact that the U.S. and European development companies are emerging companies.
 Many of the products that are approved in the U.S. and Europe by emerging companies overseas are developed in Japan through acquisitions or alliances by Japanese companies, and it is assumed that additional studies on Japanese subjects will be added after the introduction of the product.
 This business development pattern may be one of the reasons for the long-term lag.
 Although further detailed investigation and analysis is needed to understand the background behind the addition of Japanese studies, it is easy to imagine that the Japanese region was not incorporated into the pivotal studies conducted by emerging companies in the U.S. and Europe*7.
 We believe that one of the directions to resolve this issue is for emerging companies to incorporate the Japan region into pivotal studies conducted by emerging companies in Europe and the U.S.

 In the direction of eliminating drug lag/loss, the Ministry of Health, Labor and Welfare (MHLW)-led "Expert Panel on Comprehensive Measures to Achieve a Rapid and Stable Supply of Pharmaceuticals " *8 will be formed in 2022, and the "Study Group on the Regulatory Framework for Pharmaceutical Affairs to Enhance Drug Discovery and Ensure Stable Supply " *9 will be formed in 2023, with industry-academia-government collaboration.
-9 and others have been discussed by industry, academia, and government.
+9 and other groups have been launched to discuss the issue in industry, academia, and government.
 In order to promote the incorporation of Japanese regions into pivotal trials by European and U.S. companies, the issuance of a notice allowing the omission of Japanese Phase 1 prior to pivotal trials*10 and the establishment of the PMDA's U.S. Washington Office to promote pharmaceutical consultation for development in Japan*11 are useful pharmaceutical measures, as is the "expedited introduction" policy that provides incentives for early submission and approval in Japan.
 The establishment of an "additional fee for expedited introduction, " *12 which provides incentives for early application and approval in Japan, is expected to prove effective in the future as a useful NHI policy.

-Another useful measure would be to incorporate requirements for early deployment in Japan through acquisition and in-licensing by major pharmaceutical companies and Japanese pharmaceutical companies in the early clinical phase.
-Although the risk of not achieving a product in the early clinical phase is high, and therefore the acquisition and in-licensing of drugs in the pharmaceutical industry is highly challenging, we cannot help but hope that the industry will continue its efforts in early acquisition and in-licensing to keep up with the current trends in science and technology.
+Another useful measure would be the early incorporation of requirements for Japanese rollout through acquisition and in-licensing by major pharmaceutical companies and Japanese pharmaceutical companies in the early clinical phase.
+Although the risk of not achieving a product in the early clinical phase is high, and therefore the acquisition and in-licensing process is challenging in the pharmaceutical industry, we cannot help but hope that the industry will continue its early acquisition and in-licensing efforts, keeping up with the current trends in science and technology.

 -